min2ha/ukwa-site/content/target/26125/index.en.md

   "subject": "UK General Election 2015"
 }

-# Royal College of Paediatrics and Child Health: Political parties make manifesto pledges on child health ahead of General Election

 The Royal College of Paediatrics and Child Health (RCPCH) was founded in 1996.
 The College comprises over 16,000 members who live in the UK, Ireland and abroad and plays a major role in postgraduate medical education, as well as professional standards.